 - iPhone 8 Plus

 - iPhone X

-The iPhone X also has Portrait Mode enabled for the front-facing selfie camera.
+Every iPhone from iPhone X upwards also has Portrait Mode enabled for the front-facing selfie camera.

 It’s easy to start capturing portraits with Portrait Mode.
 Just follow these steps: